Pz445/100-days-of-code/log.md

 ### Day 31

 Moving into the second third of the challenge and I found myself digging deeper into React.
 I learned a bit about state, rendering, and JSX by starting the React course on Codecademy.

+### Day 32

+Today I did about 2 hours of React learning.
+It is starting to sink in and stick.